Find more staff

 This work builds on my practice-based PhD project, Engaging with Place through Location-Based Games (completed in 2022 at Royal Holloway), which unpicked the relations between navigation and narrative that shape how people experience places with these media.

-A further component of my research is in economic geography, where my work has focused on the interaction between creative industries and place-based economic policy.
+This role on MyWorld speaks to a further component of my research in economic geography, where my work has focused on the interaction between creative industries and place-based economic policy.
 Up to March 2024, I was a core part of the UWE team researching, delivering and evaluating two creative R&D programmes: Bristol+Bath Creative R+D and Grounding Technologies.
 These programmes aimed to provide an ecosystem for individual creatives and SMEs to create innovative work using creative technologies in a way that is inclusive and sustainable.

 I am a resident of the Pervasive Media Studio at Watershed, a digital creativity centre in central Bristol.
 I am also an active member of the Digital Geographies Research Group (DGRG) of the Royal Geographical Society (with Institute of British Geographers), where I sit on the committee, and am an Associate Fellow of Advance HE and the RGS-IBG.